 As the hotel industry pulls itself out of the coronavirus recession, certain styles of hotels will likely see recovery more quickly than others.
 Industry watchers expect properties that can offer extended-stay, apartment-living, or mixed-use options to see greater demand.
 Vacation-focused hotels will likely see slower demand, as the masses cautiously return to their prior lifestyles.

 Modular designs and prefabricated designs are also seeing heavy interest.
 These designs can provide owners with less expensive options that can be built and installed quickly.
 Prefabricated guest rooms, bathrooms, even exterior skin systems offer ways to provide what their customer base is looking for.
-And without the heavy investment many remodels need.
+And without the heavy investment, many remodels need.

-Modular designs might bring a sense of privacy, providing a space separated from the bustle found in more traditional hotel design.
+Modular designs might bring a sense of privacy, providing a space separated from the bustle found in more traditional hotel designs.
 Such privacy can reassure guests about the risks of exposure to airborne germs.
 At the same time, they offer guests the peace and quiet needed to check their mobile devices.
 Helping guests stay connected helps their sense of security.

-With a pandemic loose, health has understandably taken on new importance for hotel guests.
+With a pandemic loss, health has understandably taken on new importance for hotel guests.
 In response, owners and operators are focusing on ways to reassure their guests that their facilities are safe.
 At the same time, designers work on ways to increase their facilities’ safety.

-Remodels that feature a touchless experience, such as bathrooms with no-touch faucets and showers designed without doors, have gained new attention.
+Remodels that features a touchless experience, such as bathrooms with no-touch faucets and showers designed without doors, have gained new attention.
 These changes require relatively minimal investment while creating lasting solutions for the current situation and any we may face in the future.

 Hotels are also exploring enhancements to in-room technology.
-Mobile apps that allow guests to create a keycard to open the room door, order room service, and control the room environment lessen the need to touch multiple surfaces.
+Mobile apps that allow guests to create a key card to open the room door, order room service, and control the room environment lessen the need to touch multiple surfaces.
 This also reduces the risk of spreading germs among guests.
 Payments, check-in and check-out, and in-room service needs can all be accomplished using such technology.